Olivier Barlet: Biography

 In 2012, Olivier Barlet published a sum on the period 1996-2011: Les Cinemas d’Afrique des années 2000: perspectives critiques, proposing to “rethink the critical discourse on African cinema”, and to “formulate new bases for the criticism of African cinema”.
 According to Pierre Barrot, he analyses “three major trends of the past decade: the breakthrough of filmmakers with an immigrant background, the retreat of historical taboos and the affirmation of women”.

 He participated in the creation of the African Federation of Film Critics in Tunis in 2004 and was its treasurer until 2009.
 He has also conducted dozens of workshops on criticism for journalists in various African countries.

 He continues to publish reviews, analyses and interviews on the africultures.com, website, often translated into English in the American magazine Black Camera, as ell as in numerous international magazines and books.
 With the website afrimages.net, he publishes analyses of African films together with academics and critics.

 From 1992 to 2018, together with Sylvie Chalaye, he directed the collection Images plurielles (cinema and theatre) at Editions L'Harmattan, Paris.

 Since its creation in 2002, he has also participated in the programming and animation of the Festival des cinemas d’Afrique en pays d’Apt.
 He is also a programmer for the creative documentary platform Tënk.

+At the Cannes Film Festival 2023, he received the Achievement Award for Film Critics awarded by the Arab Cinema Center.